htcondor/htcondor/docs/version-history/lts-versions-10-0.rst

   when the Unix uid or gid has the high bit set, which docker does not support.
   :jira:`1421`

+- Grid universe **batch** works again on Debian and Ubuntu.
+  Since 9.5.0, some required files had been missing.
+  :jira:`1475`

+- Fixed bug in the curl plugin where it would crash on Enterprise Linux 8 systems when using a file:// url type.
+  :jira:`1426`

+- Fixed bug in where the multi-file curl plugin would fail to timeout due lack of upload or download progress if a large amount of bytes where transferred at some point.
+  :jira:`1403`

-- Fixed bug where the multi-file curl plugin would fail to receive SciToken if it was in raw format rather than json.
+- Fixed bug where the multi-file curl plugin would fail to receive a SciToken if it was in raw format rather than json.
   :jira:`1447`

+- Fixed a bug that prevented the starter from properly mounting thinpool provisioned ephemeral scratch directories.
+  :jira:`1419`

 - Fixed a bug where SSL authentication with the *condor_collector* could fail when the provided hostname is not a DNS CNAME.
   :jira:`1443`